awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 **Warning**
 Anyone in possession of the presigned Amazon S3 URL can access the files before they are deleted\.
 Make the URL available only to trusted parties\.

+**Note**
+Your user policy must have the `s3:DeleteObject` permission\.
+Elastic Beanstalk uses your user permissions to delete the logs from Amazon S3\.

 To persist logs, you can configure your environment to publish logs to Amazon S3 automatically after they are rotated\.
 To enable log rotation to Amazon S3, follow the procedure in [Configuring Instance Log Viewing](environments-cfg-logging.md#environments-cfg-logging-console)\.
 Instances in your environment will attempt to upload logs that have been rotated once per hour\.

 If your application generates logs in a location that isn't part of the default configuration for your environment's platform, you can extend the default configuration by using configuration files \(`[\.ebextensions](ebextensions.md)`\)\.
 You can add your application's log files to tail logs, bundle logs, or log rotation\.